Web Design Blog

 Frontend Engineer

-I like to think that there’s a misconception here because of the name of the role itself – ‘frontend’ developer.
-You might think that as a frontend developer, you’ll be writing the code for what you actually see on the front-end of a website.
+Again, you might think that as a frontend developer, you’ll be writing the code for what you actually see on the front-end of a website.
 And while that’s partially correct, heavy coding to create the functionality of a website application is mostly what’s going to be required.

 Here’s an example.
 As a frontend engineer, you might write a function fetchUpdateCart that updates the status of a shopping cart based on whether or not a user is logged into an e-commerce application and, of course, whether or not some products get added to their cart.
 You might create a variable named data within this functionwhich sends an asynchronous HTTP request to a REST API endpoint using Axios.
 Then, you might pass fetchUpdateCart into a second function called Cart, which tells the user whether or not their cart is empty based on the data that gets fetched from the fetchUpdateCart function.
 You might render some HTML within the Cart function, which displays Unit Price, Quantity, and Item Total – dynamic numbers that are based on the ID of the product that’s been selected.
 Passing data from one function to another like this is called functional programming – and it’s what’s going to make up much of your role as a frontend developer.

-Or, a second example might be creating a function loginWithGoogle that allows a user to log into your React-Native application via OAuth2 authentication – or by using their Google account.
+Another example might be creating a function loginWithGoogle that allows a user to log into your React-Native application via OAuth2 authentication – or by using their Google account.
 This function might use try-catch logic to determine whether or not a user has a legitimate Google account.
 If they do, navigate the user to the Home page of the application.
 And if not, the function should catch the error and alert it to the console using JSON.

 These are the types of things that demonstrate an ability to create functionality for the elements that you interact with in a website application.
-They do not, however, have much to do with determining the styles, organization, or flow of the things that you interact with on a website application – because those are the responsibilities of a UX Web Designer.
+They don’t, however, have much to do with determining the styles, organization, or flow of the things that you interact with on a website application – because those are the responsibilities of a UX Web Designer.

 Additionally, as you may have noticed from the previous examples, you don’t necessarily have to have extensive knowledge of the ins-and-outs of a database (like a backend developer would), but you will at least need to have a general understanding of how the frontend interacts with it – how to get data from a database and display dynamic information within a component or element on the screen.
 The line between frontend and backend here seems to get increasingly blurry.